Ancient asymptotically cylindrical flows and applications: Coarse properties of ancient asymptotically cylindrical flows

 for every $r \in [r_0,2^Nr_0]$, where $N$ is the constant from Theorem \ref{thm_finding_sim} (almost selfsimilarity), then

 \end{proposition}

 \begin{proof}

 By Theorem \ref{thm_finding_sim} (almost selfsimilarity), there exists a scale $r\in [r_0,2^Nr_0]$ at which $\mathcal{M}$ is $\eps$-self similar around $X_0$ to a self-shrinker $\Sigma$.
-Taking $\delta=\delta_0/2$ from the previous lemma (and tacitly assuming that we fixed $\eps$ small enough), equation \eqref{slab_bound} implies that $\Sigma$ is the hyperplane.
-The bound \eqref{Ecker_huisken} now follows from the Ecker-Huisken gradient and interior estimates \cite{Ecker_Huisken}. \end{proof}
+Taking $\delta=\delta_0/2$ from the previous lemma (and tacitly assuming that we fixed $\eps$ small enough), equation \eqref{slab_bound} implies that $\Sigma$ is the hyperplane (we note that being $\eps$-close to a plane was included as special case of $\eps$-separating in Definition \ref{def_alm_selfsim}).
+The bound \eqref{Ecker_huisken} now follows from White's local regularity theorem \cite{White_regularity}. \end{proof}

 \begin{proposition}[regions trapped between cylindrical shells] There exist constants $\sigma>0$, $c>0$ and $\mathcal{T}>-\infty$ with the following significance.
 Suppose that $\mathcal{M}$ is an asymptotically cylindrical flow, with $(0,0)\in \mathcal{M}$, and that $t_0 \leq \mathcal{T}$.
 If for every $t\leq t_0$ and $x\in M_t\cap B(0,\sqrt{4n|t|})$ we have